 The Cooking School of the Rockies, founded in September 1991, changed its name to Culinary School of the Rockies in 2003, and in 2011, the name was changed to Auguste Escoffier School of Culinary Arts.
-The School has grown substantially and now features three primarily residential programs and two distance learning programs.
-Residential programs include the Culinary Arts Diploma Program that started in 1996, the Culinary Arts Associate of Occupational Studies Program that started in 2017, and the Pastry Arts Diploma Program that started in 2009.
-AESCA added distance learning diploma level programming first with the Culinary Arts program in 2015 and then Pastry in 2018.
-In addition, AESCA offers Classes for the Home Cook including: Cooking and Baking Techniques, Hands-on Workshops, Culinary Skills Course, and other special events, and Corporate Kitchen® (corporate team building).
+The School has grown substantially and now features four primarily residential program areas and four distance education program areas.
+The Diploma in Culinary Arts program started in 1996, the Associate of Occupational Studies in Culinary Arts started in 2017, the Diploma in Pastry Arts started in 2009, the Occupational Associates in Food and Beverage Operations started in 2020, Occupational Associate in Plant-Based Culinary Arts, Diploma in Plant-Based Culinary Arts, and the Diploma in Plant-Based Cuisine started in 2021.
+In addition, Stand Alone courses were introduced in 2021.
+AESCA offers classes for the Home Cook including: Cooking and Baking Techniques, Hands-on Workshops, Culinary Skills Course, other Special events, and Corporate Kitchen (corporate team building).